dankearney/collatz/Finding_Cycles.md

 # Quick Summary

+The Collatz Conjecture is simple on the surface.
+Given any number, $n_0$, if it's even, divide it by 2, if it's odd, increase it by $3 * n_0 + 1$.
+The conjecture states that all starting numbers wind up back at 1.
+This post explains why there are no cycles besides the trivial 1 => 4 => 2 => 1.

 For a cycle to exist as you move from one number to another to another, the product of all of the increases must equal the decreases — i.e. after all the ups and downs, you need to wind up exactly where you started.

 For example, for the rule where odd numbers go up by $3 * n + 5$, one cycle is 19 => 62 => 31 => 98 => 49 => 152 => 76 => 38 => 19.
 The increases here are approximately 3.26, 3.16, and 3.10, the product of which is exactly 32, or $2^5$, which is also the product of the decreases!

-As n gets larger, $3 * n + 1$ approaches $3n$. n=10,001 to 30,004 is an increase of 3.0001, for example.
+As n gets larger, $\frac{3 * n + 1}{3n}$ approaches $3$. n=10,001 to 30,004 is an increase of 3.0001, for example.
 So as $n$ gets larger, the product of the increases is close to a power of 3, and that has to exactly equal a power of 2.

-As you try ever larger values of n, you need ever larger cycle lengths to get the increases to produce a power of 2, but that power of 2 remains far away, which necessitates longer cycles, which pushes the power of 2 even farther away.
+As you try ever larger values of n, you need ever larger cycle lengths to get the increases to compound such that you move away from a power of 3 and towards a power of 2.
+However, as $n$ grows, you need longer cycles, which pushes the power of 2 even farther away.
 This is why all the cycles you can find for various rules tend to be of smaller $n$ and shorter cycle length.

 # Background

-The Collatz Conjecture is simple on the surface.
-Given any number, $n_0$, if it's even, divide it by 2, if it's odd, increase it by $3 * n_0 + 1$.
-The conjecture states that all starting numbers wind up back at 1.
-This is interesting for two reasons: first, that the traversal never winds up going up to infinity, it always goes down.
+The Collatz conjecture is interesting for two reasons: first, that the traversal never winds up going up to infinity, it always goes down.
 That part is not super exciting, because the probabilistic explanation is that the division by 2 of even numbers is stronger than the increase of $3 * n + 1$ (and its subsequent halving, since that's always even) over the long run, so a decrease is inevitable.
 The more interesting problem is why there are no cycles -- that is, why you never get stuck in a loop, besides the trivial $4 => 2 => 1 => 4$.

 My approach focuses on an explanation for the lack of cycles.